nthplanet/n-spinner/README.md

-# N Pass
+# N Spinner

-This is a custom loading animation that I built on top of NPass for n-based project [Nth Planet](https://nthpla.net).
+This is a custom loading animation that I built on top of [N-Pass](https://github.com/TSnark/n-pass) for my project, [Nth Planet](https://nthpla.net).

 I built a simple html page to showcase the demo here too:
 [Live Demo](n-spinner-demo.html)